rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 #import <RakutenAnalytics/RAnalytics-Swift.h>
 ```

-If your app is coded in Swift, please import the RAnalytics framework:
+If your app is coded in Swift, please import the RakutenAnalytics framework:

 ```swift
 import RakutenAnalytics